 - Incense stick recipes often contain higher quantities of resinous ingredients within their formulations then their counterpart incense cones.

 - Storage is another key difference.
-Many people find that due to the different formulations, that the scent of their incense sticks often last longer in storage.
+Many people find that due to the different formulations, that the scent of their incense sticks often last longer in proper storage conditions.